 - John Fazio, Political Science major, Global Health Studies minor

-- Daniel Larson, Spanish and Community and Justice Studies double major, Education Studies minor
+- Charles Allen Ross (recipient), Community and Justice Studies major, Education Studies and Theater double minor

-- Jesse Tomkiewicz, Political Science and Philosophy double major, Law & Policy concentration
+- Jesse Tomkiewicz, Political Science and Philosophy double major

 About the Prize